steingartlab/biologic/README.md

 Sometimes the OEM doesn't provide an SDK/API, in which case we must resort to scrapers.
 BioLogic _does_ provide one.
 They even provide a suite of minimal examples in their [excellent documentation](https://www.biologic.net/support-software/ec-lab-oem-development-package/) to get one started.

 (2): **Syncing Instruments**.
-Oftentimes in our experiments we want to do something in tandem with cell cycling, e.g. [acoustics](https://github.com/steingartlab/acoustics_hardware), heat it up or apply variable stack pressure.
+Oftentimes in our experiments we want to do something in tandem with cell cycling, e.g. [acoustics](https://github.com/steingartlab/acoustics_hardware), control temperature or apply variable stack pressure.
 Then it becomes very useful—almost necessary—to be able to programatically control these different systems in one place (e.g. proftron Dan's [pithy](https://github.com/dansteingart/pithy)) to have one event trigger another.

 This is probably best illustrated with an example.